 - Step 1.
 Compute the mean of all the values together (overall mean). - Step 2.
-Compute the distance of each individual value from that mean-this becomes a subtraction problem where the mean is subtracted from each individual score, showing the "difference" between the individual score and the group mean. - Step 3.
+Compute the distance of each individual value from that mean-this becomes a subtraction problem where the mean is subtracted from each score, showing the "difference" between the individual score and the group mean. - Step 3.
 Multiply each of those distance values by itself (square the difference value).
-Why bother with this step, you might wonder?
+Why bother, you might wonder?
 This is done to resolve potential problems with negative numbers from our earlier subtraction step.
 Some values were smaller than the mean and some were larger than the mean-when we subtract the mean from those smaller values, we end up with a negative number.
 In our next step (step 4) we are going to add the computed distances together.
-If we add in negative numbers, we are essentially subtracting values from the total which does not give an accurate picture of the total distances from the mean.
+If we had negative numbers, then we would be subtracting values from the total which does not give an accurate picture of the total distances from the mean.
 To solve this negative number problem, we capitalize on the fact that multiplying two negative numbers together gives a positive value.
 Therefore, if we multiply a negative value by itself (square a negative difference score) we get a positive distance value (the distance squared).